shaloo/docs.arcana/docs/migration/main_auth_v1.0.0_migration.md

 ### Example: Deploy on Mainnet

-Register your app using the {{config.extra.arcana.dashboard_name}} .
+Register your app using the {{config.extra.arcana.dashboard_name}}.
 By default, the 'Testnet' configuration profile is created.
 Make sure you create a 'Mainnet' profile and save the **{{config.extra.arcana.app_address}}** assigned to your app for the 'Mainnet' configuration.
 It is displayed on the top right of the dashboard screen.

 To bring up your app on {{config.extra.arcana.company_name}}  Mainnet, in your integration code, use the `Mainnet` **{{config.extra.arcana.app_address}}** and specify the `network` parameter as 'mainnet' while instantiating the `AuthProvider` as shown below: